chay-lee/Bump_deep_code/README.md

 ---

 ## Abstract
-As the semiconductor industry advances toward high-density 3D packaging, the precise inspection of micro-bump height and coplanarity has become critical for ensuring production yield and device reliability.
-Existing metrology solutions typically present a trade-off between inspection speed and accuracy.
-For instance, white-light interferometry offers high precision but suffers from low measurement throughput, whereas optical triangulation enables rapid inline scanning but is susceptible to substantial specular reflections and structural distortion.
-Although previous studies have introduced statistical post-processing methods, such as Maximum a Posteriori (MAP) estimation, to suppress this noise, these methods often face limitations regarding hyperparameter dependency and edge over-smoothing.

-To address these limitations, we propose a deep learning framework for high-speed, fully morphological 3D bump reconstruction and precise height estimation.
-Our architecture utilizes a 3D Convolutional Neural Network (CNN) integrated with Coordinate Convolution (CoordConv) and a Soft-argmax block.
-This design translates noisy optical triangulation data into accurate, sub-pixel 3D profiles while compensating for position-dependent optical artifacts.
-Experimental results demonstrate that the proposed framework achieves high repeatability of the measurements across multiple scans, satisfying the inspection throughput required for inline manufacturing while maintaining accuracy comparable to conventional interferometry.
+The precise inspection of micro-bump height is critical for ensuring the reliability of high-density semiconductor packaging.
+Existing metrology solutions often face a trade-off between inspection speed and measurement accuracy, and conventional methods struggle to suppress optical noise without blurring structural boundaries and fail to correct position-dependent errors.
+To address these limitations, we propose an end-to-end deep learning framework that reconstructs complete 3D bump surfaces directly from raw triangulation data.
+By estimating probabilistic height distributions from 3D CNN features, our architecture robustly recovers structural details while suppressing optical noise.
+We further integrate Coordinate Convolution to resolve position-dependent spatial distortions.
+Additionally, to build an end-to-end framework, we incorporate a differentiable soft-argmax block and a 2D CNN refiner, along with a joint loss formulation that optimizes structural fidelity and estimation stability.
+Experimental results demonstrate that the proposed framework achieves both sub-micrometer accuracy and robust scan-to-scan repeatability.

 ---